 The Version 2.5 Program Requirements for California require the completion of four inspection checklists:

 These checklists include building science practices that promote improved comfort, indoor air quality, and durability in certified homes.
 The Inspection Checklists document contains the four checklists that every home certified under Version 3 must complete.
 See the national Inspection Checklists (858KB) (Revision 07).

-While the inspection checklists must be completed under Version 2.5, certain allowances are made that will help partners successfully transition from the Version 2 to 3 guidelines.
+While the inspection checklists must be completed under Version 2.5, certain allowances are made that will help partners successfully transition from the Version 2 to 3 Program Requirements.
 To see these allowances, read the Version 2.5 Program Requirements for California (121KB) (Revision 04).

-Version 3 includes new and more rigorous requirements for builders, raters, and HVAC contractors.
-EPA requires that they each complete training on Version 3 to promote successful adoption and has created a number of resources to assist them in understanding the guidelines.
+Version 3 includes new and more rigorous requirements for builders, Raters, and HVAC contractors.
+EPA requires that they each complete training on Version 3 to promote successful adoption and has created a number of resources to assist them in understanding the Program Requirements.
 Learn More.